Future proof with pasture

 Here to fix the system

-We exist to help people understand how grazing animals on pasture can regenerate our landscapes, economies, food cultures, and communities.
-Then, we help everyone — from farmers and landowners to retailers and shoppers — to take action, before it is too late.
+The UK’s food and farming system is broken.
+But low-input pasture-based farming is one of the tools we have to fix it.
+Pasture for Life is here to help people understand how grazing animals on pasture can support rural economies, regenerate landscapes, and enrich food systems.
+Then, we help everyone — from farmers and landowners to retailers and shoppers — take action, before it is too late.

 Your choices have impact